 It must be stated again that the Trust is administered by the Trustees for all in the Area of Benefit, as laid down by the Trust Deed.
-It is the Trustees responsibility to run the Trust, however we are always grateful for all contributions from the community that will help us promote its purpose and achieve its aims.
+It is the responsibility of Trustees to run the Trust, however we are always grateful for all contributions from the community that will help us promote its purpose and achieve its aims.